backdrop-contrib/getlocations/README.txt

 There are some Views, disabled by default.
 The getlocations View will provide a block that will appear when a location enabled node is being shown.
 The block contains a link to a map.

+Automatic Panning
+This setting has 4 possibilities:
+"None" is No panning.
+This uses the default zoom and map center.

+"Pan" keeps the markers in the Viewport.
+This will try to fit the markers in by panning to them but uses the default zoom.

+"Pan and zoom" fits the markers to the Viewport.
+This zooms in as far as it can and will fit all the markers onto the map.
+This setting should only be used if you have less than 30 - 50 markers.

+"Set Center" places the markers in the middle of the map.
+This is similar to "Pan" but uses averaging to define the map center.

+Which of these settings is best for your usecase depends on how many markers you have and their 'spread', eg are they all in one region or spread out all over the world.

+Showing more than 30 -50 markers could lead to browser crash, remember that it is the client browser not the server that is doing the work so you need to test on slow machines and basic handheld devices to determine the best settings for your site.

+If you have hundreds of markers make sure that the markermanager is enabled and that the markers are not all in the viewport at once, at least not on the map as it is initially set up.
+This applies especially to the "/getlocations/type/zzz" map which shows all the markers (of a given content-type)